Good for Novice Owners:

 - Registered?: aca, akc

-Portuguese Water Dog Breed Profile
+Portuguese Water Dog Dog Breed Information

-The fact that Portuguese Water Dogs love to be in the water can surely be attributed to their history as a “fisherman’s Friend”, and having webbed feet never hurts when you like to swim, of course!
+The fact that Portuguese Water Dogs love to be in the water can surely be attributed to their history as a “Fisherman’s Friend”, and having webbed feet never hurts when you like to swim, of course!
 As a matter of fact, this dog is so well known to be a water lover, that the Portuguese call them “Cao de Agua”, which means Dog of Water.

 The Portuguese Water Dog has a friendly and playful disposition.
 They are good with children and strangers as long as they are properly socialized early in life.
 They do fairly well with other dogs, and they will be generally friendly with other family pets.